 Any such request to or direction by the President shall comply with any procedural or other requirement laid down by the Regulations and the date and place of any Special Meeting shall be fixed in accordance with the Regulations.

 6. No person other than a Member of the College or Specialist Associate may vote at any Meeting of the College.
-Every Member of the College or Specialist Associate present in person at Meetings of the College shall exercise one vote by a show of hands and on a poll .
+Every Member of the College or Specialist Associate present in person at Meetings of the College shall exercise one vote by a show of hands and on a poll (or, where the Meeting of the College is held by Virtual Means, as a hybrid meeting or in two or more locations, their vote may be exercised in accordance with such means as may be specified in the Regulations such as using an electronic voting system).
 Unless the Regulations otherwise expressly provide, a Member of the College or Specialist Associate shall not be entitled to appoint a proxy to vote at any Meeting of the College.

 7. Subject to the provisions of the Charter and these Bye-Laws a notice may be served on behalf of the College upon any Member of the College, or Associate, Lay Trustee, patient representative, carer representative or any other person who has agreed to bound by all or part of these Bye-Laws (each a ‘Recipient’) by: